-Stay on the trail.
 Whether you’re hiking, biking, or jogging outside, stick to a well-managed path or trail.
 Ticks are less likely to hang out in sunny, open spaces with minimal leaf litter or brush to conceal them.

-Don’t overlook your pets.
-Ticks and other blood-sucking insects can pass on harmful diseases to our furry friends, too.
+Ticks and other blood-sucking insects can also pass on harmful diseases to our furry friends.
 Have your pets regularly treated to reduce ticks and fleas.
-When your dog comes inside after running through the yard, check it thoroughly for ticks.
-Remember: Ticks like to hide in stealthy spots.
-Check your dog’s gums, ears, toes, tail, groin, and around the collar, along with the rest of his furry self.
+When your dog comes inside after running through the yard, check them thoroughly for ticks.
+Remember: Ticks like to hide in stealthy spots, so check your dog’s gums, ears, toes, tail, groin, and around the collar, along with the rest of the fur.

-Maintain your yard.
 Ticks love to hang out in tall grass, so be sure to keep your lawn trimmed this spring and summer.
-They also enjoy moist, shaded wood piles.
-If you stack firewood in your yard, for instance, make sure it’s in a spot that gets some sun, to help keep it dry.
+They also enjoy moist, shaded woodpiles.
+If you stack firewood in your yard, for instance, make sure it’s in a spot that gets some sun to help keep it dry.

 You can also use wood to your advantage.
 Ticks don’t enjoy crossing over rough surfaces, so use wood chips or gravel to create a 3-foot-wide barrier between your lawn and any wooded areas.
 It’s not foolproof, but it will go a long way toward keeping ticks out of your yard.

-Replace deer-friendly plants.
-As enjoyable as it might be to see deer in your backyard, they often carry Lyme-bearing ticks.
-The Global Lyme Alliance recommends removing plants that attract deer if you can, including apple, pear and cherry trees, as well as rhododendrons, rose bushes, pansies, daisies, lilies, tulips, and black-eyed susans.
-You can replace them with plants that are not typically deer favorites, such as ornamental grass, red osier dogwood shrub, lavender, yarrow, dwarf aster, and creeping juniper groundcover.
+As enjoyable as seeing deer in your backyard might be, they often carry Lyme-bearing ticks.
+Consider removing plants that attract deer if you can, including apple, pear, and cherry trees, as well as rhododendrons, rose bushes, pansies, daisies, lilies, tulips, and black-eyed Susans.
+Instead, you can replace them with plants that are not typically deer favorites, such as ornamental grass, red osier dogwood shrub, lavender, yarrow, dwarf aster, and creeping juniper groundcover.

 Natural Tick Repellents

-Rose-Geranium Oil.
-This essential oil was shown to be highly effective at deterring ticks in a study published in the Journal of Agricultural and Food Chemistry.
+This essential oil was shown to be highly effective at deterring Lone Star ticks in a study published in the Journal of Agricultural and Food Chemistry.
 Combine equal parts rose-geranium oil and coconut oil, and apply it regularly to your arms, neck, waist, and ankles.

-Citronella and Eucalyptus.
-These oils, along with lavender, juniper, oregano, and clove, compare favorably with DEET, but they must be reapplied more frequently than chemical tick repellants.
+Research also suggests clove, thyme, citronella, and oregano compare favorably with DEET, but they must be reapplied more frequently than chemical tick repellants.
 Combine them with equal parts water or alcohol, shake, and apply.

 Murphy’s Naturals Lemon Eucalyptus Oil Insect Repellent: Made with Citriodiol, a clinically proven 30% lemon eucalyptus oil preparation, it should be applied several times a day when spending time outdoors.
 Citriodiol is the only plant-based ingredient recommended by the CDC for repelling insects.